Val is a life-long practically oriented student of effective emotional and attitudinal responses to the many challenges of life.

 Have you ever heard of those so called "health nuts" living by the book, measuring their calories, exercising, and loading their bodies with the finest nutrients---and then croaking younger than their smoking and drinking friends?

 Really, why is that?
-Isn't the Newtonian law referring to body's biochemistry enough to keep us well with all those goodies ingested and that gym frequented?
-Could it be that our mechanistic view of ourselves as "biological machines" doesn't work, while providing enough of those pills, powders and herbal "elixirs" don't give us any guarantees for a good life ahead of us?
+Isn't the Newtonian law referring to body's biochemistry enough to keep us well with all those goodies ingested, and that gym frequented?
+Could it be that our mechanistic view of ourselves as biochemical machines doesn't work, while providing all those pills, herbal elixirs, right diets, what not?

 It Takes Some Conscious Self-Brainwashing